mohitrakhade20/mohitrakhade20/README.md

 ## I'm a Developer who likes to Code 👨‍💻

-- 🔭 I’m currently working on a [MERN Stack & Blockchian][website]!
+- 🔭 I’m currently working on a [Blockchian][website]!
 - 🌱 I also write tech articals on [Medium][medium]
 - 👯 I also run a developer's community named as [Coding Valley][website]
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Exploring more Defi Protocols
 - ⚡ Commited to #100DaysOfCode Challenge

 ### Connect with me: